-We have audited the accompanying consolidated balance sheets of Western Uranium & Vanadium Corp. (the "Company") as of December 31, 2021 and 2020, and the related consolidated statements of operations and other comprehensive loss, changes in shareholders' equity and cash flows for the years then ended, and the related notes (collectively referred to as the consolidated financial statements).
+We have audited the accompanying consolidated balance sheets of Western Uranium & Vanadium Corp. (the Company) as of December 31, 2022, and 2021, and the related consolidated statements of operations and other comprehensive loss, changes in shareholders' equity and cash flows for each of the years in the two-year period ended December 31, 2022, and the related notes (collectively referred to as the consolidated financial statements).

-In our opinion, the consolidated financial statements present fairly, in all material respects, the consolidated financial position of the Company as of December 31, 2021 and 2020, and the results of its consolidated operations and its consolidated cash flows for the years then ended, in conformity with accounting principles generally accepted in the United States of America.
+In our opinion, the consolidated financial statements present fairly, in all material respects, the consolidated financial position of the Company as of December 31, 2022 and 2021, and the results of its consolidated operations and its consolidated cash flows for each of the years in the two-year period ended December 31, 2022, in conformity with accounting principles generally accepted in the United States of America.